 |Vitamin K||830 µg|

-Health benefits of Swiss chard
+Swiss chard benefits

 Swiss chard is high in fiber and antioxidants such as flavonoids and saponins.
 These compounds reduce blood glucose levels.
 Thus lowers the risk of diabetes.
 It was concluded that the extract of this plant has a reduced effect on liver injury in diabetes mellitus (6).